chadmcrowell/linux-docker/README.md

 #### CHALLENGE 6

 - Run two containers together, one uses the image for apache and the other uses the image for nginx. stop and remove containers after.
 - Run a container from the mysql image and use the environment variable on startup to set a db password.
-Retreive the password from the logs
+Retrieve the password from the logs
 - Get a bash shell to a container using the image centos:7. update the package manager. stop the container when you exit the bash shell.
 - Run a container with mongo image.
 Get the running process ID for a container.
 Compare that PID to the PID on the local workstation.